Many of us make the leap from season-long fantasy leagues to dynasty because of the thrill of becoming a prospector.

 We’re obviously not out panning for literal gold, sifting through actual silt to find tangible treasures, but the word “prospect” first came into English in the 1400’s from the Latin roots pro- (meaning “forward”) and specere (meaning “to look at”) – a word created to represent the idea of peering into the future.
 That’s the whole idea behind dynasty basketball prospecting: we’re simply trying to look into these young players’ futures, see who the hidden gems in the river of talent could be coming into the NBA, and then hopefully dig them up to add to our dynasty hoops teams’ coffers.
 But where do we start?

-That’s my whole reason for joining TFU and starting dynasty basketball research: I want to help you identify trends, undervalued individuals or skills, and edges that your leaguemates haven’t begun to dream of yet.
+That’s my whole reason for joining TFU and starting dynasty basketball research: I want to help you identify trends, undervalued individuals or skills, and edges.
 In this article and every other I write, I’ll be looking at metrics and analytics that help us evaluate player talent and fantasy success better than just mere rankings and guesswork.
-Let your friends bring a hunch to a technology fight; you’ll be the one finding the diamonds in the rough in your dynasty basketball leagues.
+Let your friends bring a hunch to a technology fight; you’ll be the one finding the diamonds in the rough.

 In this piece, we’ll test a simple notion and see if it can help us: does the NBA know what they’re doing when they draft, and can NBA Draft results help us determine which players will be fantasy-valuable down the road?